-Parental consent Students must be over the age of 14 in order to practice in our non-heated group classes and over the age of 15 in order to participate in our heated classes.
-If you are between 14 and 17 years old, please have a parent or adult guardian accompany you to your first class so that they can sign your waiver and give consent for you to join in the classes.
+Parental consent Students must be over the age of 12 in order to practice in our non-heated group classes and over the age of 15 in order to participate in our heated classes.
+If you are between 12 and 17 years old, please have a parent or adult guardian accompany you to your first class so that they can sign your waiver and give consent for you to join in the classes.

 What to bring You will need a yoga mat and a large beach or bath size towel for all heated classes.
 We rent yoga mats for $2.
 EO organic skincare is provided in our well-appointed shower rooms.
 We sell water, coconut water, mats, yoga towels and the best yoga clothing in the world, as well as after-yoga outfits to change into, if you forget yours.
 This means you can come to us in the most disheveled and unprepared state and we will return you to the world serene, happy and ready for anything.
 Or you can bring all these things yourself.
 Either way, you will need them.

-Be on time We have a 5 Minute Pardon Policy.
-Please allow yourself plenty of time to get here.
+Be on time Please allow yourself plenty of time to get here.
 If you are 6 or more minutes late, you will have to wait for the next class, which could be a drag.

 3 weeks for $40 is available to purchase with your first class only.
 Attend our Orientation anytime during your introductory 3 weeks and get an additional 1 week for FREE!